Best Investing Apps for Beginners 2026: 10 Picks That Actually Deliver ROI

 4. Stash — Best for Education-First Investors

-Stash tries to teach you while you invest, which is a genuinely different philosophy from most apps.
-It offers a mix of ETFs and fractional shares wrapped in educational content that explains what you're buying and why.
-It also includes a debit card that rewards you with stock, which is kind of a fun gimmick — though "gimmick" is maybe the right word, because the rewards are tiny in practice.
+Stash takes a different angle: teach you while you invest.
+You get a mix of ETFs and fractional shares wrapped in content that explains what you're buying and why.
+There's also a debit card that rewards you with stock, which sounds cool but is more of a gimmick — the rewards are honestly tiny in real life.

 Key Features: